ropensci/roweb3/content/blog/2026-03-01-ai-policy/index.md

 Human interactions are a vital part of reviewing and maintaining rOpenSci software.
 Software review aims to provide authors with feedback on their practices and choices, and not just on the lines of code they or an AI generated.
 We also value the time and effort of reviewers, and want them to be able to focus on the practices and choices of authors.
 Reviewers may use AI tools, but their reviews should still reflect their own choices and judgments.

 The increasing ease by which generative AI tools can produce quality software requires us to give more consideration to what authors’ contributions may actually be.
 In the words of the [JOSS blog post](https://blog.joss.theoj.org/2026/01/preparing-joss-for-a-generative-ai-future), this demands some degree of moving away from software-based "proxies for effort", to deeper consideration of the contexts in which software has been produced, and will be used.

 Software reviews at rOpenSci have always been [constructive and non adversarial](https://ropensci.org/software-review/), and commonly involve extensive exchanges between authors, reviewers, and editors.
 Software reviewed at rOpenSci is generally given deep and general consideration, commonly extending to the areas emphasised by JOSS's updated [scope definition](https://joss.theoj.org/about#ai-policy), and we therefore see no need to explicitly change either the scope or focus of review.
-The following describes changes we will make to our requirements for authors, for editors, and for reviewers.

 ### For authors